 Some essential oils should be avoided around pets.
 Some that I am aware of.
 These include, but are not limited to:

 Citrus oils (cats)

-I am not including fragrance oils in this list, as I don't use these in any of my products.
+I have not included fragrance oils in the list above, because I do not use them in my products.

-I am not a Vet, so I do not claim to know all.
-What I have written in this post is from my own experience in Aromatherapy, common sense, research, learning and advice from our own Veterinarian.
+I am not a professional Veterinarian, so I don't claim to know all the ins and outs.
+But I am a complete and utter animal lover, so everything I have included in this post is from my own experience in Aromatherapy, common sense, research, learning, passion, and of course advice from our own Veterinarian.